Frequently Asked Questions

 Common Questions

-There is a minimum of $350 required for a custom bouquet preservation piece.
+There is a minimum of $350 required for a custom floral preservation piece.
 This is simply due to the time and supplies required to process your flowers and get them prepped for a piece.
 Unfortunately I cannot commit to doing smaller custom orders at this time.

 Yes!
 I do book only a certain amount of orders per week, meaning, once a week is full, I do not accept further customs.
 You will be required to pay a deposit and select your wedding date.
 Please do this ASAP as I will send order forms about design questions and get your final invoice sent to you prior to your date as well.

-Flower Inquiries
+Flower Questions

 Absolutely!